 "Becoming a doctor was not only my dream.
 It was my family's as well."

 Both my parents didn’t finish high school and are subsistence farmers.
-I have eight siblings and our parents only had one dream for us, and that was to have a good education and be able to support ourselves one day.
+I have eight siblings, and our parents only had one dream for us: to have a good education and support ourselves one day.

-Upon returning to Tonga, he was posted to Vava’u, which is where he met our eye care team.
-This stirred an interest in ophthalmology, and soon he was back in Fiji to study for a postgraduate diploma at the Pacific Eye Institute (which is funded by The Foundation).
-He has continued his studies, and now is in the third year of a four-year course, studying for a Masters in Medicine Ophthalmology.
+Upon returning to Tonga, he was posted to Vava’u, where he met our eye care team.
+This stirred an interest in ophthalmology, and soon he was back in Fiji to study for a postgraduate diploma at the Pacific Eye Institute (funded by The Foundation).

 Duke intends to return to Tonga when his studies are completed.
 It will be a happy homecoming, as his wife and family have remained in Tonga while he studies.
 It will also fulfil an ambition to give back to the people of Tonga and serve them.